Executive Functioning

 - Planning and Prioritization: College offers a wide variety of opportunities ranging from social to academic to athletic, and students are simultaneously managing their own physical and mental health for the first time.
 Juggling everything without forgetting to eat well and do your laundry requires planning and prioritization skills.

-- Time Management: Students typically go from having about 30 hours of contact time with their instructors in high school to half of that in college as “homework” expectations typically double or triple.
+- Time Management: Students typically go from having about 30 hours of contact time per week with their instructors in high school to half of that in college as “homework” expectations typically double or triple.
 It’s critical that students have an accurate awareness of time.

 - Organization: Campus layouts, books, digital resources, and notes are just some of the elements that college students need to learn to manage without parents or teachers offering daily reminders or guidance.
 Our EF coaches can fill in that gap.